 Caspian Pink was originally grown in Russia between the Caspian and Black Seas.
 It was apparently discovered by a Petoseed company employee shortly after the Cold War.
 The Caspian Pink tomato plant produces fruits of the beefsteak type.
-Fruits may be 10 to 12 ounces up to 340 grams), oblong with flat bottoms and thickly fleshed.
+Fruits may be 10 to 12 ounces (280 to 340 g.), oblong with flat bottoms and thickly fleshed.

 Plants ripen from the bottom up and produce for many weeks.
 The meaty fruits are great freshly sliced or cooked to a mild, sweet sauce.
 While not widely available, some retailers online do have seed for this exceptional tomato variety.

 The Caspian Pink tomato plant takes about 80 days to produce ripe fruit, making it basically a late season variety.
 Plant seeds indoors 6 to 8 weeks before the date of the last frost and wait until soil has warmed and seedlings have at least two sets of true leaves before planting them outdoors.
 In good soil with average moisture and bright light, germination is in 7 to 21 days.

 As an indeterminate variety, these plants will need staking or cages to keep the vine-like stems from the ground.
 Keep soil moist, especially once flowering and fruiting commence.
 Feed weekly for maximum growth and during bloom to boost production.